Crunchy Chicken Roll-Ups

 Store cooled flautas in an airtight container with parchment paper between layers.
 Reheat at 350°F for 10-15 minutes to restore crispiness.

-Close-up Chicken Flautas Recipe Save Recipe
+Close-up Chicken Flautas Recipe Pin it

 Close-up Chicken Flautas Recipe | yummygusto.com